sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 the allocated capacity permits, the request is rejected; it is up to the calling application to detect when it is being so throttled and react.
 S3Guard does this, but as a result: when the client is being throttled, operations are slower.
+This capacity throttling is averaged over a few minutes: a briefly overloaded table will not be throttled, but the rate cannot be sustained.

-The number of throttled operations is tracked in as one of the filesystem metrics.
+The load on a table isvisible in the AWS console: go to the DynamoDB page for the table and select the "metrics" tab.

-It is also visible in the AWS console: go the dynamodb page for the table and select the "metrics" tab.
 If the graphs of throttled read or write requests show that a lot of throttling has taken place, then there is not enough allocated capacity for the applications making use of the table.